Best Software for 2025 is now live!

 Challenges of inventory optimization

-Since external factors are involved in moving inventory, challenges with inventory forecasting and supply chain are expected.
-However, you can build a more resilient supply chain with a proactive approach, strategic planning, investment in technology, and continuous improvement, but only if you know what to look out for.
+Since external factors are involved in moving inventory, challenges with inventory forecasting and supply chain management are expected.
+However, a proactive approach, strategic planning, investment in technology, and continuous improvement can build a more resilient supply chain, but only if you know what to look out for.

 • Unfortunate events such as a global pandemic, natural disasters, or geopolitical tensions cause supply chain disruptions that lead to inventory shortages.
 Building resilience and flexibility in the supply chain is crucial to handling these situations.